HenriqueBBrum/Pre-filtering-Simulator/README.md

 - `<NIDS>`: NIDS name (`snort` or `suricata`)
 - `<PCAPS_PATH>`: Path to the dataset's pcap folders

-To reproduce all results presented in the paper, run the following script:
+To obtain the results presented in the paper and generate the final graphs, run the following script:

 ```

 ```

 ## Rulesets